 Dynamic creative optimization (DCO) is a display ad technology that has been around for almost a decade now.
 In an ideal world, DCO would help marketers connect with and convert consumers with ads personalized based on various data points, creating a holistic customer experience.

 As a creative software company that has been around just as long as DCO has, we can proclaim that; DCO technology doesn’t work and in-house marketing teams shouldn’t buy it.

 Why are we so sure of it?
 At Celtra, we tried it and failed at it, too.
-Yet, along the way, we discovered a new way to help brands personalize creative at scale.
+Yet, along the way, we discovered a new way to help brands personalize creative at scale with the help of creative automation.
 As a result we’ve gained massive traction with a different approach.

 If you look at the DCO space, many of the companies founded a decade ago don’t exist anymore or struggle to go by as small-scale start-ups.
-It’s because DCO technology doesn’t work, but DCO as a strategy does work.
+It’s because DCO technology doesn’t work, but as a marketing strategy, it can be excellent.